 Vertical steam removes wrinkles from drapes and hanging garments.

-Folding handle folds flat for storage.
+The folding handle folds flat for storage.

-Mrs. Keck taught me to iron, long ago when I was a nanny.
+Mrs. Keck taught me to iron long ago when I was a nanny.

 I was fascinated by her grace and precision.